 AbbVie is a popular stock for income and dividend growth investors due to high yield, dividend growth, and acceptable dividend safety.
 That said, the company is in transition as HUMIRA faces a drop in sales when loss of exclusivity occurs in 2023.
 AbbVie is trying to address the issue and the dividend may not be at risk.
 But a comparison to a past analog for LIPITOR and Pfizer is not favorable.
 If you feel that there is sufficient margin of safety AbbVie may be a good buy.
 But I am personally wary about AbbVie (ABBV) and the dividend safety at the moment.

-You can also read AT&T (T): High Yield And Improving Dividend Safety.
+- AT&T (T): High Yield And Improving Dividend Safety

 Here are my recommendations: